halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-payroll.md

 A file containing the Australian banks is delivered with the system.
 This file must be imported during setup of the Payroll Granule.

-For further information on importing this file refer to: [Import Employee BSB Numbers](au-labour-import-employee-bsb-numbers.md)

 You can maintain the bank information and add additional bank details if required.

 1. In the **Search** box, enter **Pay Bank State Branches**, and then choose the related link.

 2. On the **General** FastTab, fill the fields in the following table.

 |Field|Description|